Mighty Sparrow: Lyrics

 To pay de doctor and de burial fee!"

-In more recent times, Sparrow continues to incorporate social issues into his music.
+In later years, Sparrow continued to incorporate social issues into his music.
 "Crown Heights Justice" is a plea for peace and understanding in the wake of the 1991 Crown Heights Riot in Sparrow's adopted home of New York City.
 The themes of peace, tolerance, and concern for the poor show up repeatedly in songs such as "Human Rights" (1981), "Capitalism Gone Mad" (1983), and "This Is Madness" (1995).

+Death

+Sparrow died in New York on 26 September 2026, at the age of 91.